MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 ## Antivirus protection without Defender for Endpoint

-This section describes what happens with Microsoft Defender Antivirus and non-Microsoft antivirus/antimalware products on endpoints that are not onboarded to Defender for Endpoint.
+This section describes what happens when you use Microsoft Defender Antivirus alongside non-Microsoft antivirus/antimalware products on endpoints that are not onboarded to Defender for Endpoint.

+> [!NOTE]
+> In general, Microsoft Defender Antivirus does not run in passive mode on devices that are not onboarded to Defender for Endpoint.

 The following table summarizes what to expect:

 <br/><br/>